 An avowed champion of the Slow Food movement, healthy eating and inspirational coaching and mentorship, Chovancek was the chef/host of CBC TV’s groundbreaking documentary Village on a Diet, which was watched by more than a million people coast to coast in 2011.
 He has contributed to a number of publications including the Ocean Wise Cookbook, Taste and Wallpaper magazines, and CBC’s Live Right Now national campaign for healthy lifestyles, as well as the upcoming Soup Sisters Cookbook.
 Chovancek has also been a featured guest on CTV’s Morning Live, CityTV’s Breakfast Television, Shaw TV’s Urban Rush, CBC’s Steven & Chris Show and the O Network’s Grocery Bags.

 An in-demand and respected speaker and instructor, Chovancek was the Vice President of the Chef’s Table Society of British Columbia from 2013 – 2015.
-He was a judge at the Vancouver International Wine Festival’s Vintner’s Brunch (2014 and 2015) and at Food Pro West’s Product of the Year Awards (2014).
+He was a judge at the Vancouver International Wine Festival’s Vintner’s Brunch (2014 – 2016), Food Pro West’s Product of the Year Awards (2014), and several regional cocktail competitions.
+Earlier this year, Chovancek partnered with Terroir Symposium (Toronto) as a keynote speaker and Grand Marnier (France) as a development partner for the “Le Grand Sling” program, benefiting Canadian bartenders.
+Chovancek’s current consulting projects include the role of Chef/Instructor for Cook Culture.